Rumie/productSpecs/Rumie Learn.md

 **Content Approval Process**

-All Bytes when created on Rumie Build are Rumie carefully reviews and moderates all content for learning suitability
+Rumie carefully reviews and moderates all content for learning suitability

 ** We also do provide an optional curating Feature for Organizations to approve Bytes before they get to Rumie approval